 You don’t need to open the source file to run your central macros because the “Personal Macro Workbook” is always loaded.
 See the picture below…

-It’s a hidden binary-format-workbook that is always open so you can run its macros all the time, it’s an Excel 2007 Binary File Format (.xlsb).
+It’s a hidden Excel 2007 Binary File workbook (.xlsb) that is always open so you can run its macros all the time.
 See the picture below…

 If you edit any macro of the “Personal Macro Workbook” and close Excel, you are presented with the message below (This is a handy proof this book is open behind the scenes)